 - Funds Coordinator: Trinh Nguyen - email@example.com

 - Community Relations Coordinator: Gabby Kulikowski - firstname.lastname@example.org

 The mission of Eta Sigma Gamma is promotion of Public Health by elevating the standards, ideals, competence and ethics of professionally prepared men and women in Health Education.
 The Temple University chapter does this by working as a team to provide our members with better opportunities.
 Our goals are to support public health initiatives, engage in research, promote professional ethics and networking, and provide health education about health risk to groups of people.

-Public Health Graduate Student Council
+Graduate Student Council for Public Health-related Programs

 This organization represents and advocates for the interests of graduate students at Temple University who are enrolled in public health-related programs, provides a forum for open discussion of matters affecting this community and provides financial and organizational support for social and service learning events within the community.